NOC-OI/intermediate-git/_episodes/06-merging.md

 If using the fast-forward merge, it is impossible to see from the `git` history which of the commit objects together have implemented a feature.
 You would have to manually read all the log messages.
 Reverting a whole feature (i.e. a group of commits), is a true headache in the latter situation, whereas it is easily done if the --no-ff flag was used.

-For a good illustration of fast-forward merge (and other concepts), see this thread: https://stackoverflow.com/questions/9069061/what-effect-does-the-no-ff-flag-have-for-git-merge
+For a good illustration of fast-forward merge (and other concepts), see this [thread](https://stackoverflow.com/questions/9069061/what-effect-does-the-no-ff-flag-have-for-git-merge).

 ## Exercise: Creating a fast-forwad merge.